Danden1/danden1.github.io/_posts/2025-11-02-start-contributin-to-open-source.md

 }
 ```

-I fountthis design interesting because it allows icons to be modified easility - thanks to this structure, I didn't have to change the icon code itself.
+I found this design interesting because it allows icons to be modified easility - thanks to this structure, I didn't have to change the icon code itself.

 The backend is built with Micronaut, which was completely new to me since I had only used Spring before.